"Your visions will become clear only when you can look into your own heart. Who looks outside, dreams; who looks inside, awakes." --Carl Jung

 - Creative and Intuitive Writing/Voicing Practices will deepen your insight and understanding.
 Engaging in writing, journaling and poetics in written, voiced and gestalt dialogue forms of expression will complement your creative process.
 Working with prompts, dialogue and storytelling offers perspective and integration.

-To learn about our approach to the expressive arts, we have two new programs available: Seeking Light and Shadow, a free webinar on September 13th, and The Inner Journey of Art Journaling an online course beginning September 24th.
+To learn about our approach to the expressive arts, consider our new creative program called The Inner Journey of Art Journaling an online course beginning October 17th.

 I hope you’ll stay tuned as the journey continues and join our mailing list receive some goodies including a 10% discount in the Women Connected e-shop.